zackurben/cex.io-api-java/README.md

 // Fetch the price conversion from the Major to Minor currency. convert("major", "minor", "amount");

+// Fetch the historical data points for the Major to Minor currency. chart("major", "minor", "hours", "count")

 // Fetch the order book data, for the currency pair. orderBook("pair");